mcarton/thefuck/man/MANUAL.1.md

 You can report bugs on <https://github.com/nvbn/thefuck/issues>.
-Please export `THEFUCK_DEBUG=true` before executing The Fuck and include the complete output of The Fuck.
+Please export `THEFUCK_DEBUG=true` before executing The Fuck and include the complete output of The Fuck as well as the version of The Fuck and Python and the shell you use.

 # SEE ALSO